Formation

 Research projects, Fellowships and Grants

-During my PhD-study I started to organise, lead and carry out my own research projects funded by Austrian research institutions and the European Union.
-The projects included cooperation with museums, universities and research institutions in Europe and Russia.
-For all projects named, I was the project leader/PI.
-I thus have an extensive experience as a team leader in both archaeological and multidisciplinary projects.
-The total amount of funding I raised so far is over € 1.530,000.
-Projects were funded by Austrian research institutions and the European Union.
-I am the first Austrian archaeologist who received a ‘Schrödinger fellowship’, and achieved the highest number of FP7-funded CHARISMA projects – and the modest number of three Marie Skłodowska-Curie IEF-Fellowships.
+During my PhD studies I started to organise, manage and carry out my own research projects funded by Austrian research institutions and the European Union.
+The projects involved cooperation with museums, universities and research institutions in Europe and Russia.
+In all of these projects, I was the project leader/PI.
+I therefore have an extensive experience as a team leader in both archaeological and multidisciplinary projects.
+The total amount of funding I have obtained so far is more than € 2.180,000.
+Projects have been funded by Austrian research institutions and the European Union.
+I am the first Austrian archaeologist to be awarded a ‘Schrödinger Fellowship’, and have achieved the highest number of FP7-funded CHARISMA projects – and the modest number of three Marie Skłodowska-Curie IEF Fellowships.

-- 2023 E-RHIS project: Inlays on the medieval bronze doors of San Marco, Venice
+- 2023 E-RIHS project: Inlays on the medieval bronze doors of San Marco, Venice

 - 2023 – 2025 Austrian FWF Stand-Alone project P 34960-G ‚Electrochemical Age Determination of archaeological bronzes‚ at the University of Innsbruck.

-- 2022 IperionHS project: Corrosion studies on Cu-As alloys (Riksantikvarieämbetet Sweden)
+- 2022 IperionHS project: Corrosion studies on Cu-As alloys I (Riksantikvarieämbetet Sweden)

 - 2015 – 2017 Marie Skłodowska-Curie IEF-Fellowship, ‘ArsenicLoss’ at the Université Bordeaux Montaigne.